Market Leader in Development Analytics (G2 Crowd’s Winter, Summer & Spring 2022)

 Jellyfish measures the velocity of development with the Issue Cycle Time and the PR Cycle Time.
 Their metrics help showcase information like how much time and financial resources are spent on paying down technical debt.
 Jellyfish focuses on how teams write code and manage their workload.

-Okay data sources mainly consist of developer productivity metrics, aggregated from the Google Calendar integration.
-For example, the Maker Time metric represents the number of un-interrupted 2-hour blocks in a workday.
+Okay data sources mainly consist of developer productivity metrics aggregated from the Google Calendar integration, CI/CD tools and Git Providers.
+For example, the Maker Time metric represents the number of uninterrupted 2-hour blocks in a workday.

 Okay tries to remove team bottlenecks by providing engineering managers metrics like Review Time, which represents how much it takes for a pull request to be resolved, CI Time, and Lead Time, which gauges the review distribution across the team.